-Directed by highly regarded ASCAP composer, teacher, and pianist Martin Amlin, with Assistant Director Justin Casinghino, the Young Artists Composition Program offers talented high school composers the unique opportunity to focus for six weeks solely on exploring and refining their compositional skills.
-The challenging and stimulating environment includes exposure to all Boston Symphony Orchestra concerts and the resources of the Tanglewood Music Center.
-Students also attend rehearsals and performances of the Festival of Contemporary Music at the Tanglewood Music Center and meet visiting composers throughout the summer – a rare chance to learn and hear firsthand from some of the world’s leading composers.
+Directed by Boston University Professor, ASCAP composer, teacher and pianist Martin Amlin, with Assistant Director Justin Casinghino, the Young Artists Composition Program (YACP) offers talented high school composers the unique opportunity to focus for six weeks solely on exploring and refining their compositional skills.

 - Daily classes in analysis, score-reading, theory, and compositional techniques

 - Small ensemble composition projects with weekly readings/recordings by BUTI students and faculty

 - Full orchestral reading/recording with the BUTI Young Artists Orchestra

 - Concert showcasing pieces written during the summer performed by BUTI students and faculty

 - Master classes with some of the world’s most esteemed music professionals (past visits and classes include John Harbison, David Del Tredici, Michael Gandolfi, Nico Muhly, Joan Tower, Richard Cornell, Joshua Fineberg, and Jonathan Newman)